 Skip those pesky lines

 I was mortified to hear that waiting times for popular sights in Rome, like the Colosseum and Vatican Museums, can be as long as two hours.
 What a waste of time.
 Lucky for me, my friends had given me some advice on how to skip those lines.
-An easy way that requires no preparation at all is to walk up to one of the many tour guides offering their services just outside sights, since they have a special license they are allowed to take their group inside without having to wait.
+An easy way that requires no preparation at all is to walk up to one of the many tour guides offering their services just outside sights since they have a special license they are allowed to take their group inside without having to wait.
 Another great idea is to buy a Roma Pass granting you skip the line access to many attractions in Rome, but you can also buy a skip the line ticket online.

 Pick up a travel pass

 The Roma Pass was pretty much a life saver when I visited Rome.
-I bought it at the airport while waiting for my luggage, and it granted me skip the line access to the Colosseum, free passage on public transport and free access to a number of museums.
+I bought it at the airport while waiting for my luggage, and it granted me to skip the line access to the Colosseum, free passage on public transport and free access to a number of museums.
 The Roma Pass is viable for 3 days.
 If you’re also planning on visiting the Vatican, I recommend buying the Onmia Rome & Vatican Card.
-If you don't feel like traveling by metro (and when it's warm, who can blame you!) ánd pressed for time the good ol' Hop on hop off bus takes you along all the famous sights of Rome and provides a skip the line ticket for the Colosseum.
+If you don't feel like travelling by metro (and when it's warm, who can blame you!) ánd pressed for time the good ol' Hop on hop off bus takes you along all the famous sights of Rome and provides a skip the line ticket for the Colosseum.

 Stay somewhere affordable

 Did I just use ‘affordable’, ‘accommodation’ and ‘Rome’ in one sentence?
 And isn’t that sheer impossible?
 Well, you will have to look rather hard for accommodation in Rome that is both affordable and comfortable.
-Of course you can spend hours on Airbnb or Waytostay comparing, but I can recommend B&B Serafino whole heartedly.
+Of course, you can spend hours on Airbnb or Waytostay comparing, but I can recommend B&B Serafino whole heartedly.
 You can stay in this B&B for as little as €55 per night.
 The rooms are furnished with classic wooden beds, have gorgeous colourful tiled floors and excellent service.
-The Vatican is only 500 meters away, and you’ll find a metro stop within a 10 minute walk.
+The Vatican is only 500 meters away, and you’ll find a metro stop within a 10-minute walk.

 Mix highlights with lesser known sights